 When I first heard about this new “fish oil olive oil” by Carlson, I was skeptical, since who wants a fish flavored olive oil, even if you’re a fan of fish?
 Well, we tried the Olive Your Heart olive oil and everyone loved it, there was no fishy taste at all.
 I’m a vegetarian, so I just smelled it, but let me say this- I am extremely sensitive to the smell of fish, and there was no fishy smell at all.

-Even though we’re a vegetarian family, I do give omega 3s from fish oil to my soon-to-be second grade daughter because the research on omega 3 fish oil, particularly DHA for children’s developing brains, is too important and conclusive.
+Even though we’re a vegetarian family, I do give omega 3s from fish oil to my second-grade daughter because the research on omega 3 fish oil, particularly DHA for children’s developing brains, is too important and conclusive.
 When I gave her a bit of Carlson’s Olive Your Heart on her pasta, she thought it was delicious, and didn’t notice any strange smell or taste.
-Liz, who works at the store, has also been using this omega 3 olive oil with her family (without advertizing the fact that it contained fish oil) and they all think it tastes great.
+Liz, who works at the store, has also been using this omega 3 olive oil with her family (without advertising the fact that it contained fish oil) and they all think it tastes great.

 Fish oil supplements can sometimes be a pain to take, so this is a great tasting alternative to omega 3 softgels.
 Even for people who regularly take omega 3 supplements, it’s a great way to get an extra boost for your health.